Social media | Hub pages

 There are two main types of social media marketing:

-• Organic - content your brand shares that is not paid for
+• Organic - content your brand shares that are not paid for

-• Paid - content that is sponsored and pushed out towards a target audience
+• Paid - content that is sponsored and pushed out toward a target audience

 You may choose to focus more of your efforts on one or use both.
 But the important thing is to monitor your results over time and adjust accordingly, you don’t want to overspend on paid ads that aren’t getting results, and you don’t want to spend too much time on organic posts that aren’t getting any engagement.